 - Ensure the concept of permaculture: " Taking care of myself, others and the world"

-- Ensure that the ethics of permaculturethat is, finding a balance between
+Ensure that the ethics of permacultureThis means finding a balance in motion between:

 Permaculture is also think outside the boxIt's a change of perspective.
 We are inspired by the Book "7 ways of thinking differently" of Loobna Mcnamara